ChicagoHAI/cxr-eval-gpt-4v/README.md

 # Codebase for GPT-4V Evaluation in Radiology Report Generation Task

-This repository details the experiments conducted as discussed in our paper on the evaluation of radiology report generation using GPT-4V(ison) model series.
+This repository details the experiments conducted as discussed in [our paper](https://www.arxiv.org/abs/2407.12176) on the evaluation of radiology report generation using GPT-4V(ison) model series (GPT-4-vision-preview (11/15/2023) and GPT-4o).

 ## Experiments Overview